nikhilmahajan918/InstagramDm_bot/README.md

 Clone this repo to your machine.
 If you need help with this part, GitHub has [great documentation](https://help.github.com/articles/fork-a-repo/)

-## This is how the extension looks:
+## This is how the bot works:

 ![](nikhil_bot.gif)

+##Note

+Added instagram username and password is for testing purpose only.

+##Code Editor

 I have done this whole Project in Visual Studio code. if you don't have Visual Studio code setup in ur computer ,download it by [clicking here](https://code.visualstudio.com/Download)